iWriteGigs

 C the ratification of the Fifteenth Amendment in 1870.

-D the ratification of the Twenty-Sixth Amendment in 1971.
+D the passage of the Voting Rights Act in 1965.

 Question #39

-A Few Americans have embraced the ideal of equality of results, but most share the ideal of equality of opportunity and political equality.
+A Few Americans have embraced the ideal of equality of opportunity, but most share the ideal of equality of results

 B Few Americans have embraced the ideals of equality of opportunity, equality of results, and political equality.